 Every March, New Yorkers come together online and across the five boroughs to celebrate New York City’s Open Data Law, which was signed into law on March 7, 2012.
 Coincidentally, the first weekend of March is also International Open Data Day.
 With these dates anchoring Open Data Week, we rally NYC’s civic tech and open data communities and offer opportunities for more people to learn about and engage with municipal open data.

-This year the festival will kick off on March 11th at the opening of the annual Data Through Design art exhibition.
-Attendees will have the opportunity to explore the many worlds of NYC Open Data at dozens of virtual and in-person events.
-We’ll close out the week on March 18th together, in-person at BetaNYC’s annual civic tech conference, NYC School of Data.
+This year the festival kicks off on Friday, March 10 at the opening of Data Through Design‘s annual art exhibition.
+Throughout the week, participants can learn about NYC Open Data at dozens of virtual and in-person events.
+On Saturday, March 18, close out the week with us in person at BetaNYC’s annual civic tech conference, NYC School of Data.

 Looking for the 2023 program?
 View it here.
 Thank you for attending, we hope to see you in 2024!

 Stay in Touch!
 Sign up to receive festival announcements including the 2024 Call for Proposals.

 Open Data Week is a collaboration between the following offices and organizations.
 The festival wouldn’t be possible without all of the event organizers, speakers, contributors, attendees, and New Yorkers that join us every year.
 Thank you for participating!

 NYC Open Data is a free public resource with billions of rows of information about how New York City works.
 It is managed by the Open Data Team, which works with City agencies to make data available, coordinate platform operations and improvements, and promote the use of Open Data both within government and for every New Yorker.